 Can you accommodate people with disabilities?

-‘Camp’ Camp is committed to providing reasonable accommodations to Campers with disabilities.
 To help make your week at Camp safe and enjoyable and to assess what Camp may be able to provide, it is important for you to notify us on your registration form of any physical, invisible, sensory, health, or mental health disability that may require additional support.
+You should also let us know on your registration form if you’ll be traveling with a service dog.
 If you have questions about what Camp could reasonably provide and/or the accessibility of facilities, activities, and events during Camp in light of a disability, feel free to reach out to us prior to registering.
 Simply e-mail us with the usual accommodations you require so that we can determine what you might need during the week, allowing us to help you determine if Camp is the vacation for you.
 Based on certain current or pre-existing conditions, some activities or events may be unavailable or inaccessible to you.

 While we do have several nurses and EMTs on staff, they are there to attend to the usual summer camp scrapes, bumps, and bruises and to act as on-site first responders in the unlikely event of a serious accident.
-Local ambulances/EMTs can take a minimum of 20 minutes to respond when called, and the nearest medical facility is a 10-15 minute drive away.
+Local ambulances/EMTs can take a minimum of 20 minutes to respond when called, and the nearest medical facility is a 15-20 minute drive away.

 We pride ourselves on offering a unique vacation experience to our Campers that is fun and minimizes safety risks.
 To that end — though it is rare — we may determine that the level of need you present may be too great to permit your attendance, in which case your registration may be cancelled and your registration fees refunded.
 Those Campers who fail to accurately disclose details around any current or pre-existing conditions prior to arrival whose needs or conditions are determined to present safety concerns for themselves or others that cannot be reasonably accommodated once they are at Camp may be required to depart early.
 In such cases, registration fees are non-refundable.